 It seems a shame just to sit on the beach and watch all those beautiful sailboats gliding across the lake, so go on, get out there.
 Chicago Sailing, in Belmont Harbor (tel.
 773/871-SAIL ; www.chicagosailing.com), rents J-22 and J-30 boats from 9am to sunset, weather permitting, May through October.
-A J-22, which holds four or five adults, rents for $55 to $75 an hour; a J-30, which accommodates up to 10 people, costs $95 to $110 per hour.
-If you want to take the boat out without a skipper, you need to demonstrate your skills first (for an additional $15 fee).
+A J-30, which accommodates up to 10 people, costs $105 to $125 per hour.
+If you want to take the boat out without a skipper, you need to demonstrate your skills first (for an additional fee).
 If you'd rather sit back and relax, you can charter a boat.
 Reservations are recommended.

 The Chicago Park District maintains about 30 indoor pools for lap swimming and general splashing around, but none is particularly convenient to downtown.
 The lakefront is open for swimming until 9:30pm Memorial Day to Labor Day in areas watched over by lifeguards (no swimming off the rocks, please).
 But be forewarned: The water is usually freezing.
 If you're willing to take a dip anyway, a good place for lake swimming is the water along the wall beginning at Ohio Street Beach, slightly northwest of Navy Pier.
 The Chicago Triathlon Club marks a course here each summer with a buoy at both the quarter- and half-mile distances.
 This popular swimming route follows the shoreline in a straight line.
 The water is fairly shallow.
 For more information, call the park district's beach and pool office (tel.
 312/742-PLAY ).